What You Need to Know to Hire a Virtual Staging Company

 The point of staging your home is to mask or remove your family’s mark on the space to make it possible for another family to picture theirs.

-That means step one is to remove as many belongings as possible.
+That means to remove as many belongings as possible.
 This includes pictures from the walls, knickknacks from bookshelves, quirky lamps and rugs, collections, and anything else.

-While this sounds obvious, don’t think that it is simple ― removing these pieces requires a lot of work if you are not moving out of the home until the sale is complete, all to get the right pictures for your listing.
+While this sounds obvious, don’t think that it is simple ― organizing all of that requires a lot of work, planning and knowledge.
+If you are not moving out of the home until the sale is complete, then it’s even harder to get it right for open houses, showings and photoshoots for your listing.

 Once you’ve cleared the space, the staging company will come and refill it according to your needs and budget.